No matter what your interest, there may be an opportunity awaiting you this school year or summer in Hopkins Forest.

 Property Caretakers

 Help take care of the Hopkins Memorial Forest’s 2600 acre reserve through various duties, including gardening, trail maintenance, woodlot management, vegetation control, grounds-keeping, curatorial duties, educational programming, equipment maintenance and more.
-Shifts run from 1-4pm every week day, although there is some flexibility with hours within that time.
-Contact the Forest Manager or check out CARETAKERS for more information or to join the crew.
+Shifts run from 1-4pm most weekday afternoons, although there is some flexibility with hours within that time.
+Applications are currently being accepted for spring semester caretaker positions.
+Please check out the Caretaker Job Description – Spring 2025 for more information.
+Applications will be accepted until January 31, 2025.

 Educators

-Work with the Hopkins Memorial Forest Manager (Drew Jones) to develop field trip curricula and host field trips for area elementary schools.
-Students may also support Drew in facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
+Work with the Hopkins Memorial Forest Manager (Elise Leduc-Fleming) to develop field trip curricula and host field trips for area elementary schools.
+Students may also support Elise in facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
 All Williams students will be fully trained and no science background is needed.
 2-5 hours a week, generally Thursday and Friday mornings.
 Contact the Forest Manager for more information or apply using the link below.
-Note: due to public health concerns stemming from Covid-19, there are no plans to host on-site field trips this semester; all Educator work will be virtual/remote.

 Summer Positions

+The Summer HMF caretaker application is now open!
 Hopkins Forest Caretakers have a wide range of duties including gardening, trail maintenance, woodlot management, vegetation control, grounds-keeping, curatorial duties, educational programming, equipment maintenance and more.
-If approved for summer ’21, this would an 8 to 10 week, full time position.
-Contact the Forest Manager for more information or apply using the link below.
+This is an 8 to 10 week, full time position.
+On-campus housing is available (for 8 weeks only).
+If interested, please complete this online application, or contact the Forest Manager for more information.
+Click here for an informational flyer.
+Applications are due no later than March 21, 2025, but applications will be reviewed in the order in which they are received, with preference given to earlier applications.

 Work on the Forest’s Environmental and Climatological monitoring program–from the field to the lab.
 Collect data, analyze samples in the lab, and maintain instruments and databases.
 Questions?
 Contact Lab Supervisor Jay Racela.
 You can apply using the link below.